 Being able to have good communication is critical in a marriage.
 During premarital counseling, your therapist will help you learn the skill of listening and communicating your thoughts.
 You are not a mind reader, and neither is your significant other.
-That's why you need to learn how to communicate what you want and need instead of expecting them to read your mind or look at every situation the way you do.
+That's why you need to learn how to communicate what you want and need instead of expecting them to read your mind or look at every situation the same way you do.

-This is area that's important to agree on before you get married.
+This is an area that's important to agree on before you get married.
 If you disagree in this area, it will most likely cause problems throughout your marriage.
 Do you want to have kids?
 How many children do you want to have?
-Who will stay home from work when the time comes or will you find childcare?
-All of these areas need to be discussed before you get married.
-Sometimes things shift and a couple who gets married in their early 20s may change as time goes on.
-So even if one partner says two and the other partner says three children, it doesn't mean the marriage is destined for conflict.
+Who will stay home from work when the time comes, or will you find childcare?
+A couple who gets married in their early 20s may change their minds as time goes on.
+So even if one partner says two children and the other partner says three before marriage, it doesn't mean the marriage is destined for conflict.
 Even if you aren't on the exact same page, if you are pretty close, it is probably something that can be sorted out over time.
-Though, if the couple is nearing the end of their childbearing years, this is especially important to discuss because they don’t have the same kind of time to sort out how many children they will have as a younger couple does.
+If the couple is nearing the end of their childbearing years, this is especially important to discuss because they don’t have the same kind of time to sort out how many children they will have as a younger couple does.

 It's important to know where your boundaries will lay within your marriage.
 What's acceptable and what's not when it comes to friendships and time spent with others?
 What boundaries need to be set with your parents to help you and your spouse establish your new family?
 Are there boundaries that need to be set with each other, with friends, with coworkers?
 Now is the time to discuss these things so you can both enter a marriage that you'll be comfortable with.